backlineint/bpi-11ty/src/posts/2021/build-a-web-component-at-drupalcon.md

 ---
 title: Help Build a Decoupled Menu Web Component at DrupalCon
-description: As part of the Decoupled Menus Initiative I've started work on Generic Drupal Web Components project.
+description: As part of the Decoupled Menus Initiative I've started work on the Generic Drupal Web Components project.
 If you're interested in getting involved, we could use your help at DrupalCon North America.
 author: Brian
 date: 2021-04-06T21:43:45.949Z
 tags: